defold/doc/docs/en/faq/faq.md

 A: Defold was created by Ragnar Svensson and Christian Murray.
 They started working on the engine, editor and servers in 2009.
 King and Defold started a partnership in 2013 and King acquired Defold in 2014.
 Read the full story [here](/about).

+#### Q: Can I do 3D games in Defold?

+A: Absolutely!
+The engine is a full blown 3D engine.
+However, the toolset is made for 2D so you will have to do a lot of heavy lifting yourself.
+Better 3D support is planned.

+#### Q: What programming language do I work with in Defold?

+A: Game logic in your Defold project is primarily written using the Lua language (specifically Lua 5.1/LuaJIT, refer to the [Lua manual](/manuals/lua) for details).
+Lua is a lightweight dynamic language that is fast and very powerful.
+You can also use native code (C/C++, Objective-C, Java and JavaScript depending on the platform) to extend the Defold engine with new functionality.
+When building custom materials, OpenGL ES SL shader language is used to write vertex and fragment shaders.

 ## Platform questions

 #### Q: What platforms does Defold run on?